Vibranium-Data/RESCO/readme.md

 2. **Open World Assumption (OWA)**

-   - Knowledge is not assumed complete: the ontology is extensible by practitioners, developers for their custom needs.
+   - Knowledge is not assumed complete: the ontology is extensible by practitioners such as developers, data scientists or researchers for their custom needs.
    - Useful for urban data integration, where datasets are fragmented and partial.

 3. **Alignment with Standards**